Teaching Assessment Fellowship

 Skills cultivated by the TAF program include:

-- Defining learning goals and research questions for teaching interventions.
+- Defining learning goals and assessment questions for teaching interventions.

 - Selecting appropriate assessment methods and evaluation strategies for measuring student learning.